Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: Conclusion

-\section{Acknowledgements}
+We have presented a new technique to compute collections of transverse leaky modes of optical fibers with complex microstructure by combining advances in contour integral eigensolvers and frequency-dependent PML.
+The frequency-dependent PML is not yet widely used for resonance computations due to the difficulties in solving the resulting nonlinear eigenproblem.
+The new avenue we presented using Algorithm~\ref{alg:polyfeast} makes it a viable computational option when a few resonance values (enclosed in a given contour) is of interest.

+Algorithm~\ref{alg:polyfeast} is applicable more generally to solve for clusters of nonlinear eigenvalues of the polynomial type arising from any application.
+The efficiencies in the algorithm were gained by circumventing the typical large inverses arising from linearization of the polynomial eigenproblem.

+We have exploited FEAST's flexibility with contours to design ellipses that effectively probe wanted resonances without interference from the deformed essential spectrum.
+The algorithm also eliminates unwanted eigenfunctions supported in the PML region by sending them to the eigenspace of infinity.

+While confinement loss values for some fiber geometries (such as that in Subsection~\ref{ssec:verif}) can be computed easily and fast, the antiresonant fiber we considered in Section~\ref{sec:microfiber} presented a preasymptotic regime, which was surprisingly large for a two-dimensional structure, where computed loss values vary by orders of magnitude.
+By reporting this in detail, we hope to bring more awareness of this issue to those estimating losses of similar structures with thin filaments.

+\subsection{Acknowledgements}

-We gratefully acknowledge extensive discussions with Dr.~Jacob Grosek (Directed Energy, Air Force Research Laboratory, Kirtland, NM) on practical issues with the accurate computation of transverse modes of optical fibers.
+We gratefully acknowledge extensive discussions with Dr.~Jacob Grosek (Directed Energy, Air Force Research Laboratory, Kirtland, NM) on practical issues with the accurate computation of transverse modes of optical fibers and with Dr.~Markus Wess (ENSTA, Paris) on his dissertation research.
 This work was supported in part by AFOSR grant FA9550-19-1-0237, AFRL Cooperative Agreement 18RDCOR018, and NSF grant DMS-1912779.